iOS-Developers-Slack/Code-Of-Conduct/README.md

   - At the discretion of the admins, if you are actively participating in the community and have not been a member for a month, you may be allowed to request invites sooner than one month.
 - You must be a member currently in good standing in the community.

+#### Who to invite

+- Please invite people you are willing to vouch for.
+They are you responsibility.
+- A good rule of thumb is to invite people you've worked with, collaborated with, or know personally.
+- They must be iOS/Mac developers, or learning iOS/Mac.
+Skill level or experience don't matter, as long as they're genuinely trying to learn how to program for Apple platforms.
+- Do not invite strangers or people you've just met.

 #### Policies
 - Try to limit your invite requests to one per week, unless you feel rather strongly about a few people.
 - You are responsible for those who you invite...
-If you invite someone who is causing issues, your future invitations may not be honored.
+If you invite someone who is causing issues, your future invitation requests may not be honored.
-**- Use the #please-add channel to invite someone you would like to have join the Slack by providing a name and email to reach the invitee at.
-Please avoid inviting people in a public internet setting, as that sometimes leads to random people asking for requests.**
+- Use the **#please-add** channel to invite someone you would like to have join the Slack by providing a **name** and **email** to reach the invitee at.

+**Please avoid inviting people in a public internet setting such as tweeting about it**.
+This often leads to random people who come across the conversation asking for requests as well, which creates an uncomfortable situation for those involved.

 ### Admins